 Drew Murnane, Grade 6, St Andrew's School -

-Merit in the 'Horizon of Dreams 2018' competition
+Excellence In Writing Award in the 'Horizon of Dreams 2018' competition

 The mixed horizon of amber, copper, bronze and peach gradually accompanied the sun to the other side of the world a while ago, leaving me behind to be tortured and killed by the monsters that lurked in the possessed woods behind me in terrifying darkness.